clap-rs/clap/examples/tutorial_builder/README.md

 $ 04_02_validate 22
 PORT = 22

+$ 04_02_validate foobar
+? failed
+error: Invalid value "foobar" for '<PORT>': `foobar` isn't a port number

+For more information try --help

 $ 04_02_validate 0
 ? failed
 error: Invalid value "0" for '<PORT>': Port not in range 1-65535